 The giant squid, also known by its scientific name Architeuthis dux, is among the least seen and studied creatures of the sea.
 No live giant squid was even seen in its natural habitat until 2006.

 The giant squid, which can get as big as 70 feet long when most squids top out a 12 inches, is attached to many myths.
-In truth, it has just adapted to life in the deep ocean where light is very limited.
+In truth, giant squid adaptations arose to allow it to survive and thrive in the deep ocean where light is very limited.

 The eyes are also capable of seeing the luminescent lights produced by some creatures in the dark depths of the ocean.
 The squid can likely get to that kind of prey faster than other creatures.

 It's not quite jet propulsion, but the giant squid does use a similar system to get around.
-It sucks water into a funnel in its mantle, the main part of its body.
+It sucks water into a funnel in its mantle, which is the main part of its body.
 This water is then forced back out again, and the squid uses the force of that action to propel itself in one direction.

 Arms and Tentacles

 These suckers have sharp, rough edges that can attach themselves to the animal’s food and cut into it if necessary.
 It typically draws the food into its beak, which is sharp enough to crush any prey.
 As of 2011, the giant squid's actual diet is unknown since none had been caught with food in it.
-Based on its beak, it likely pursues fish and smaller squids.
+Based on its beak, it likely pursues fish and other squids.